Keerthana504/React/README.md

 - useEffect(()=>{}, [])
   -Takes two arguments -> arrow function, dependency array -Call back function will be called after the page is rendered.
-  1. if no dependency array useEffect is called on every call render
+  1. if no dependency array useEffect is called on every render
-  2. if there is an empty useEffect is called just for once on initial render
+  2. if there is an empty array useEffect is called just for once on initial render
   3. if dependency array is mentioned, then everytime a dependency array changes the useEffect is executed

 React Algorithm - Reconcilation Algo/ React fiber Virtual Dom --> Nested JS object, representation of actual DOM Reconciliation --> finds out the diff betwen real and virtual dom and renders

+Handling data in forms in two ways : Controlled Component - Uncontrolled Component In a controlled component, form data is handled by a React component.
+The alternative is uncontrolled components, where form data is handled by the DOM itself.

+Controlled components
+-An input form element whose value is controlled by React in this way is called a “controlled component”.
+-React state be the “single source of truth”
+-Controls what happens in that form on subsequent user input.
+-useState and setState are used to set and update the input value

+Uncontrolled components
+-uncontrolled component keeps the source of truth in the DOM -Uncontrolled components dont use value property, they use defaultValue for showing the default state instead -React.CreateRefs() in constructor and ref keyword on the element are used to access the value of the DOM element